Skip to Content

 • Latissimus dorsi flap reconstruction

-For some patients, breast reconstruction surgery may occur at the same time as breast cancer surgery.
-This will depend on individual risk factors and diagnoses.
+For some, breast reconstruction surgery may occur at the same time as breast cancer surgery.
+This will depend on your individual risk factors and diagnoses.

 We offer rehabilitation services for breast cancer patients.
 Rehabilitation focuses on specialized treatment protocols for patients after breast surgery, as well as during and following chemotherapy and radiation therapy.
 It also helps reduce symptoms that women may experience due to treatment.
 We also offer prehabilitation services to help you improve your functional capability before surgery or other procedures.